America’s Incredible Legacy of Fighting Global Hunger

 The initiative simultaneously improves children’s nutrition, their ability to learn as well as their chances at economic success.
 The program also gives poor families an incentive to send children to school, especially girls.

-Last July, President Barack Obama signed into law the Global Food Security Act (GFSA) — the latest bipartisan milestone in the fight against hunger.
+In July 2016, President Barack Obama signed into law the Global Food Security Act (GFSA) — the latest bipartisan milestone in the fight against hunger.

 With strong support on Capitol Hill, including 369 votes in the House of Representatives, the achievement sent a message that the United States would continue its leadership on making sure those who wake up hungry have the food they need to lead healthy, productive lives.